jonasbondesson84/MA23_Backend_hotel/README.md

  ### deleteBooking
  	•	If bookingID is provided and cancelled within 2 days before arrival: Returns a cancellation confirmation
-  	•	If bookingID is provided and cancalled later than 2 days before arrival: Returns message refering to cancellation policy
+  	•	If bookingID is provided and cancdlled later than 2 days before arrival: Returns message refering to cancellation policy
    	•	If bookingID is : Returns an error indicating the there is no booking in mentioned ID.
 	•	Error Handling: Responds with a general error message if an internal error occurs.